guyo13/computer_organization_notebooks/Chapter 5 - Combinational Logic and ALU.md

 **The 1-Bit ALU** is then constructed by combining these 3 logic devices into a single device (the ALU) that **multiplexes their outputs**.

 ### 32-Bit ALU
+* A 32-Bit ALU is constructed by linking 32 1-Bit ALUs.
+* In order to build the adder we feed the *CarryOut* signal of each ALU to the subsequent ALU's *CarryIn*.
-A 32-Bit ALU is constructed by linking 32 1-Bit ALUs.
-The adder that is constructed this way is called a *ripple carry adder*.
+* The adder that is constructed this way is called a *ripple carry adder*.

 #### Implementing Subtraction
 To implement subtraction, we leverage addition with the 2's complement of the subtracted term.
 To get the 2's complement we:
 1) Use a 2:1 Multiplexer to choose between \$b\$  and \$\overline{b}\$.
 The control line that selects the inversion of \$b\$ is called *Binvert*.
-2) Use the *CarryIn* input of the LSB 1-Bit adder to add 1.
+2) Use the *CarryIn* input of the LSB 1-Bit adder to add 1 (By feeding in *Binvert*).

 This essentially computes the addition of \$a\$ and the 2's complement of \$b\$ (the subtracted).